thien/iso/logs.md

 ----

 ## 2019/03/28 (Thursday)
-- Changed decoder output to one-hot mechanism
+- Changed decoder output to one-hot
 - Verified that one-pass can occur with current flow (but this will be broken as we're moving to batched operations)
 - Dataset needs to be rewritten as the input is presently `[itemID, summary, rating, polarity, review]` but this does not work with PyTorch as there would exist padding in the middle of the sequence.
 It'll need to be rewritten as `[ItemID, rating, polarity, summary, review]`.
     - This may actually work much better for these reasons: